yogidevendra/docs/docs/apex_development_setup.md

 Datatorrent RTS Enterprise Edition configured as a single-node Hadoop cluster.
 Please see [DataTorrent RTS Sandbox](sandbox.md) for details on setting up the sandbox.

 You can choose to develop either directly on the sandbox or on your development machine.
-The advantage of the former is that most of the tools (e.g. _jdk_, _git_, _maven_) are pre-installed and also the package files created by your project are directly available to the Data Torrent tools such as  **dtManage** and **dtcli**.
+The advantage of the former is that most of the tools (e.g. _jdk_, _git_, _maven_) are pre-installed and also the package files created by your project are directly available to the DataTorrent tools such as  **dtManage** and **dtcli**.
 The disadvantage is that the sandbox is a memory-limited environment so running a memory-hungry tool like a Java IDE on it may starve other applications of memory.

 Creating a new Project